Josh Naylor

 Joshua-Douglas James Naylor (born June 22, 1997) is a Canadian professional baseball first baseman for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played for the San Diego Padres, Cleveland Indians/Guardians, and Arizona Diamondbacks.
+He has previously played in MLB for the San Diego Padres, Cleveland Indians/Guardians, and Arizona Diamondbacks.

-The Miami Marlins selected Naylor with the 12th overall pick in the 2015 MLB draft and traded him to the Padres in 2016.
-He made his MLB debut in 2019.
-The Padres traded Naylor to Cleveland in August 2020.
-He was named an MLB All-Star in 2024.
-The Guardians traded him after the 2024 season to the Diamondbacks, who then dealt him to the Mariners in July 2025.
+Naylor was selected 12th overall by the Miami Marlins in the first round of the 2015 MLB draft.
+He was later traded to the Padres in 2016 and made his MLB debut with the team in 2019.
+Naylor played with the Padres until August 2020, when he was traded to the Indians.
+He remained with the Indians through the 2024 season, during which he was named an MLB All-Star.
+After the 2024 season, Naylor was traded to the Diamondbacks and began the 2025 season with the team before being traded to the Mariners in July 2025.